Phase 2 (Setup) activities

 Procurement

-Most NHS Trusts and Health Boards procure via the Government Digital Marketplace (AKA the G Cloud 13 framework) but there are a number of different options available depending on local preference.
+Most NHS Trusts and Health Boards procure via the UK Gov Digital Marketplace (AKA G Cloud framework) but there are a number of different options available depending on local preference.

 Technical integration